vasturiano/sunburst-chart/README.md

 Clicking on an arc focuses the view on the associated sub-tree, enabling a gradual exploration of the data.
 Clicking in the chart's center zooms out one level, while clicking on the canvas resets the zoom level to the root view.
 The chart also responds to data changes by animating the arcs of each of the nodes into their new positions.

-The arcs areas are linearly proportional to their data values, resulting in a decrease of the thickness of the outer layers in a quadratic fashion.
+By default the arcs areas are linearly proportional to their data values, resulting in a decrease of the thickness of the outer layers in a quadratic fashion.
+This can however be customized using the `radiusScaleExponent` method.

 For improved performance, arcs smaller than a given threshold (`minSliceAngle`) are excluded from the DOM, allowing for representation of large data sets while maintaining a smooth interaction.
 See [here for an example](https://vasturiano.github.io/sunburst-chart/example/large-data) of a randomly generated large data structure.